alesanchezr/neat-sloth-1fb16/src/pages/index.md

             style: link
   - section_id: cta
     type: section_cta
-    title: EMPOWER YOUR LIFE WITH CODING SKILLS
+    title: Empower youEMPOWER YOUR LIFE WITH CODING SKILLS
     subtitle: This is an optional description for the call to action block.
     actions:
       - label: Get Started